Do Organizers Get Unorganized?

-So I got to thinking the other day, as I was cleaning up the clutter in my garage from a recent camping trip and a business event, on how it must feel being the client when needing to stay motivated.
-Yes, I organize all the time yet even my garage has been known to get out of control.
+I got to thinking the other day, as I was cleaning up the clutter in my garage from a recent camping trip and a business event, on how it must feel being the client when needing to stay motivated.
+Yes, I am getting organized at home all the time yet even my garage has been known to get out of control.

 Oh the garage, that catch all place for things to find, things to put away, and things to boot out.
 As I was looking at the camping tent and business trip swag my eyes began to see belongings meant for other rooms, and the items forgotten to be unloaded to the donation center before the holidays.